sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_13_connection_swapping/embedding_13_connection_swapping.md

   <li>Access to your Sigma environment.
 A Sigma trial environment is acceptable and preferred.</li>
   <li>A working web server based on Node.js as demonstrated in the QuickStart Embedding 1: Prerequisites</li>
   <li>Some content to embed.
 You can embed a workbook, Table or Visualization.</li>
-  <li>Two Snowflake accounts with the proper administrative and security admin access.</li>
+  <li>A Snowflake account with the proper administrative and security admin access.</li>
 </ul>

 <aside class="postive">